RanKey1496/nodejs-starter/README.md

 ```

 Using CircleCI:
-For circle workflows you sloud complete the last workflow step named as deploy (Everyone have a different deploy strategy)
+For circle workflows you should complete the last workflow step named as deploy (Everyone have a different deploy strategy)

 Regards
-Sorry for bad english btw